systelab/seed-angular/ELECTRON.md

 npm install electron -g
 ```

-Once you have installed electron, you must create a new files in the app root folder named main.js
+Once you have installed Electron, you have to create a new file in the app root folder named main.js

-The content of the file will be:
+The content of the file should be something similar to this:

 ```javascript
 const {app, BrowserWindow} = require('electron')